mirkousuelli/ing-sw-2020-secreti-tresoldi-usuelli/README.md

     - Active Power: **usePower (x,y)**

 - **Client GUI**<br />
-double click on **target/GC15-client-jar-with-dependencies.jar** icon.
+Double click on **target/GC15-client-jar-with-dependencies.jar** icon. <br >

+**NB.** If port and ip are not inserted, then they will be set to localhost ip and port 1337 by default.

 ## Students
 - Riccardo Secreti (matr.
 889417)   :   @RiccardoSecreti